alexanderpaolini/jason.db/README.md

 This package stores JSON data which is prone to potential corruption and data loss.
 I strongly suggest you do not use it.
 If you want an easy storage solution please take a look at enmap.

 ## [Enmap](https://enmap.evie.codes/)
-### It will probably corrupt and using JSON is generally a bad idea.
-If you need a

 ---